Mau-MD/cheese-finder/finders/README.md

 # Finders

-Web Scrappers that find and return data from any specified object.
-For example, a scrapper that finds all the cat images from a Shelter.
+Scrappers that continuously search for new Objects.
+These objects then get rated using the Predict Service.
+If there is a match, a notification is sent to the user.